joaovitorpessoa/backend-challenge/README.md

 npm run build
 ```

-- If is the first running the container, will be needed run migrations:
+- If is the first time running the container, will be needed run migrations:

 ```sh
 npm run migrate